syncfusion-content/javascript-docs/js/DatePicker/Getting-Started.md

 N>  In production, we highly recommend you to use our [custom script generator](http://helpjs.syncfusion.com/js/include-only-the-needed-widgets#) to create custom script file with required controls and its dependencies only.
 Also to reduce the file size further please use [GZip compression](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en#text-compression-with-gzip) in your server.

-A simple html file with required CSS and script reference added to create DatePicker
+A simple HTML file with required CSS and script reference added to create DatePicker

 {% highlight html %}